Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Introduction

-In this paper, we study the anomalous proximity effect of DN/unconventional superconductor junctions by choosing several types of pairings hosting SABS.
-We choose spin-triplet $p_{x}$-wave, chiral $p$-wave helical $p$-wave, and $f$-wave pairings for various directions of the $\mathbf{d}$-vector.
-In addition, we choose a spin-singlet $d_{xy}$-wave pairing as well.
+In this paper, we study the anomalous proximity effect of DN/superconductor junctions with the RSOC by choosing a spin-triplet $p_x$-wave pairing with a $\mathbf{d}$-vector parallel to $z$-axis and a spin-singlet $d_{xy}$-wave pairing.
+As the RSOC, we consider that it is proportional to $\mathbf{g}\cdot\boldsymbol{\sigma}$ with $\mathbf{g}=(\sin k_y,-\sin k_x,0)$ which is originated from the inversion symmetry breaking in the $z$-direction and Pauli matrix $\boldsymbol{\sigma}$ in the spin-space.
 We calculate the surface density of states, the spin-triplet $s$-wave component of the odd-frequency pairing, and the local density of states in the DN attached to superconductors, based on a tight-binding model.
-The advantage of the tight-binding model is that the direction of the $\mathbf{d}$-vector of spin-triplet superconductor can be chosen easily, compared to the previous circuit theory \cite{Proximityd,Proximityp}.
-For a spin-triplet $p_{x}$-wave superconductor, as the SABS is fragile against the RSOC \cite{Kobayashi2014,Kobayashi2015}, the magnitude of the OTE pairing is reduced and the resulting anomalous proximity effect is weakened by the RSOC.
-When the $\mathbf{d}$-vector is parallel with the $z$-axis, the anomalous proximity effect disappears for RSOC with a large magnitude.
-If the $\mathbf{d}$-vector is on the $xy$-plane, the situation becomes complicated.
-When the direction of the $\mathbf{d}$-vector is parallel with the $x$-axis, the zero-energy LDOS in the DN is increased again and the anomalous proximity effect recovers with the increase of the RSOC for the $p_{x}$-wave case.
-A similar situation occurs for a chiral $p$-wave pairing with $\mathbf{d} \parallel y$-axis and the helical pairing cases.
-On the other hand, it is indicated that the anomalous proximity effect can be switched on by the RSOC for spin-singlet $d_{xy}$-wave superconductor junctions.
-The magnitude of the LDOS at zero energy in the DN increases with the increase of the RSOC.
-This indicates that high $T_{C}$ cuprate junctions can be able to detect the anomalous proximity effect.
+For the spin-triplet $p_{x}$-wave superconductor, as the ZESABS is fragile against the RSOC~\cite{Kobayashi2014,Kobayashi2015}, the magnitude of the OTE pairing is reduced and the resulting anomalous proximity effect is weakened by the RSOC\@.
+On the other hand, it is shown that the anomalous proximity effect can be switched on by the RSOC for spin-singlet $d_{xy}$-wave superconductor junctions.
+The magnitude of the LDOS at zero-energy in the DN increases with the increase of the RSOC\@.
+This indicates that the anomalous proximity effect can be detected for high $T_\mathrm{c}$ cuprate junctions.

 The organization of this paper is as follows.
-In Section~\ref{sec:Model}, we introduce the model and the Hamiltonian.
-In Section~\ref{sec:Results}, we first show the results obtained numerically of the momentum resolved and averaged surface LDOS for a semi-infinite superconductor.
-Then, we calculate the LDOS in the DN attached to the superconductor.
-We also calculate the magnitude of the OTE $s$-wave component by varying the magnitude of the RSOC.
+In Section~\ref{sec:open}, we discuss the momentum resolved surface density of states and the OTE pairing for semi-infinite superconductors with the RSOC\@.
+In Section~\ref{sec:junction}, we consider the DN/superconductor junctions and discuss the LDOS and the OTE pairing in the DN\@.
 In Section~\ref{sec:summary}, we summarize our results.